 The Court ultimately ruled the woman had not had the necessary capacity to make either the 2007 or 2009 will.

-Arbesman Hamilton LLP and its predecessors have been providing estate and trust advice to its clients for over 50 years.
+Lex Arbesman Legal and its predecessors have been providing estate and trust advice to its clients for over 50 years.
 We have represented clients in challenges to powers of attorney as well as the contesting of wills.
 Call us at 416-481-5604 or contact us online to schedule a consultation.